 Whoever your real audience is, write down what you know about who they are, where they live and work and hang out, how you can reach them to tell them about your book.

-Also, write down some of the other books like yours that they read and seek out.
+Also, write down some of the other books like yours that they read (comparative titles) and seek out.
 Then go on to question #3.

 Question #3.
-WHY will they want to read this book?
+WHY will they want to read your book?

 Once you know more about your target audience, and you’ve identified other books like yours that they already read, ask this question.
 Why will they want to read YOUR book?